 Showcasing the value is key for a virtual event marketing strategy.
 It can also help entice other brands and businesses to collaborate with you, if that’s what you’re looking for.

 Carefully consider questions like:

-- What is your theme, and how is it different from other conferences in your industry?
+- What is your event’s theme, and how can you express this in your marketing?

-- Does everyone making the conference happen clearly know their role and responsibilities?
+- Does everyone making the event happen clearly know their role and responsibilities?

 - What concerns or topics will you be addressing during your virtual event?

 - What questions will you be answering, or what problems will you aim to solve?

 It may seem like you won’t have to do as much heavy lifting to gather RSVPs for a virtual event.
 But the reality is that the likelihood of an RSVPed attendee not showing up is much greater for a virtual event than an in-person one.
 After all, deleting a calendar invite is much easier than trying to get a flight refunded.
 That’s why you want to make sure the value is clear.

 Pro tip: Want to get the maximum amount of live attendees as possible?
 Consider offering an incentive that’s relevant to your audience.
 This could be something like a raffle, gift cad, or exclusive event content.